scottdmccarter/Prog-Coursework/README.md

   Generates canvas (or graphic) and fills the particles array with instances of Particle objects

 * #### draw()
-  Draws particles onto canvas/graphic and keeps the number of particles at a constant value (defined by noParticles parameter)
+  Draws particles array onto canvas/graphic and keeps the number of particles at a constant value (determined by noParticles parameter)

 ## Example
-Below (and included in this repository) is an example of a usage of the class.
-For this, the class has been adapted to accept the RGB values directly from the html sliders allowing for dynamic changes.
+Below is an image of the attached html example of the class being used.
+The class will accept the RGB values directly from the html sliders allowing for dynamic changes in particle colour.

 <img src="example.png" alt="example image" width="300"/>